nestordemeure/GPTranslate/readme.md

 ## Potential improvements

-* pass path to translation constructor that can be used for a reload of a partial translation
+* split `html` on headers for greater granularity / paralelism
+* add support or checking if a translation has been started and restarting there
 * clean up the `translate` function and logic
-* split html on headers

 * add support for other file formats such as `txt`, `pdf` and `docx`